Criminal Background Check Policy

 - Positions of Trust

-- Access to vulnerable populations – Responsibilities require unsupervised or significant access (more than de minimis part of their job responsibilities) to vulnerable populations, defined as minors and medical patients.
+- Access to vulnerable populations – Responsibilities require unsupervised or significant access (more than de minimis part of their job responsibilities) to vulnerable populations, defined as minors, UW students in UW housing facilities, and medical patients.
 For purposes of this policy, a minor is a person under the age of eighteen (18) who is not enrolled, accepted for enrollment or employed at a UW System institution.
 Examples of settings with vulnerable populations include child care centers, precollege camps for minors*, precollege or enrichment programs, and health care facilities.
 This category also includes employees who are not directly working in those units, but have unsupervised access to the unit when the vulnerable population is present.
 This category does not include faculty or instructional academic staff performing regular teaching, service, and research responsibilities unless these responsibilities include unsupervised or significant access to vulnerable populations.

 - An activity that primarily serves individuals who are enrolled or have been accepted for enrollment as students at UW–Madison (e.g. SOAR or Basecamp).